Weatherspoon Art Museum: History

 Founded in 1941 by Gregory Ivy, first head of the Art Department at Woman’s College (now UNCG), the Woman’s College Art Gallery opened in a former physics lab in the McIver Building, making it the first art gallery within The University of North Carolina system.
 The following year, the gallery was officially named in honor of Elizabeth McIver Weatherspoon, an art educator and Woman’s College alumna, and the sister of the college’s late president Charles Duncan McIver.

 Expansion

 In 1985, the Weatherspoon received funding to construct the Anne and Benjamin Cone Building.
 Occupying a majority of the 42,000-square-foot building designed by Romaldo Giurgola of Mitchell/Giurgola Architects in Philadelphia and New York, the Weatherspoon features six galleries, a sculpture garden, atrium, auditorium, and two storage vaults, in addition to other features shared with the University of North Carolina at Greensboro Department of Art.

 Collections

 From its inception, the Weatherspoon has focused on building a permanent collection of modern and contemporary art.
 Numbering close to 6,000 artworks, primarily American, the permanent collection represents all major art movements from the beginning of the 20th century to the present.
-Work by Willem de Kooning, Helen Frankenthaler, Louise Bourgeois, Huma Bhabha, Knox Martin, Robert Rauschenberg, John Marin, Alexander Calder, Robert Henri, Cindy Sherman, Louise Nevelson, Eva Hesse and Andy Warhol are included.
+Work by Willem de Kooning, Helen Frankenthaler, Louise Bourgeois, Morgan O'Hara, Huma Bhabha, Knox Martin, Robert Rauschenberg, John Marin, Alexander Calder, Robert Henri, Cindy Sherman, Louise Nevelson, Eva Hesse and Andy Warhol are included.